-- Ask a mother who is breastfeeding to stop, cover up or leave the premise. - Insist that the mother must go to the babycare room in the premise. - Ask mothers to breastfeed their babies in toilets.
+- \ Ask a mother who is breastfeeding to stop, cover up or leave the premise. - \ Insist that the mother must go to the babycare room in the premise. - \ Ask mothers to breastfeed their babies in toilets.

-Resources on establishing a breastfeeding-friendly environment:
+Resources on establishing breastfeeding friendly environment:

-Guidance on Breastfeeding in the Employment and Related Sectors, EOC

-Guidance on Breastfeeding in the Provision of Goods, Facilities and Services, Education, Disposal or Management of Premises, Clubs, and the Government, EOC

-Guide to Establishing Breastfeeding Friendly Premises, Department of Health

-The Practice Note for Authorised Persons, Registered Structural Engineers and Registered Geotechnical Engineers: Provision of Babycare Rooms and Lactation Rooms in Commercial Buildings, ADV-32, Buildings Department
+- Guidance on Breastfeeding in the Employment and Related Sectors, EOC - Guidance on Breastfeeding in the Provision of Goods, Facilities and Services, EOC - Guide to Establishing Breastfeeding Friendly Premises, Department of Health - The Practice Note for Authorised Persons, Registered Structural Engineer and Registered Geotechnical Engineers, Provision of Babycare Rooms and Lactation Rooms in Commercial Buildings, ADV-32, Buildings Department

-What can you do if you suffer breastfeeding discrimination or harassment?
+What can you do if you suffer breastfeeding discrimination?

-Anyone who feels that she has been discriminated against or harassed on the ground of breastfeeding in the sectors mentioned above may lodge a complaint in writing to the EOC and submit the complaint to the EOC through one of the following channels:
+Anyone who feels that she has been discriminated on the ground of breastfeeding in the sectors mentioned above may lodge a complaint in writing to the EOC and submit the complaint to the EOC through one of the following channels:

-Letter by mail

-Online form on the EOC website

-Fax

-In person at the EOC office

-Enquiry related to anti-discrimination ordinances

-Complaint related to anti-discrimination ordinances

-Enquiry and complaint related to EOC's services
+Enquiry related to anti-discrimination ordinances: On-line Enquiry Form Complaint related to anti-discrimination ordinances: On-line Complaint Form Enquiry and complaint related to EOC's services: On-line Form

-For further information, please contact: Equal Opportunities Commission
+For further information, please contact:

+Equal Opportunities Commission